 - The slower motions also allow you to focus on mind muscle connection establishing strong muscle patterns.
 This lessens additional strain on your joints and connective tissues and fosters better alignment and technique.

 - With low impact workouts, you have an increased range of motion because you’re more likely to use your full range of motion.
 This reduces muscle imbalances and potential injury.
 It also raises your heart rate even without cardio.

 - Slow exercise forces your muscles to work longer.
 Faster movements generate a momentum which helps you cheat through an exercise.
 Low impacts are ideal to get stronger.

 - You burn more fat at a lower heart rate.
 In a high impact workout, your heart rate is higher and puts you in the anaerobic zone, but you’re not using the fat as fuel.
 Low impact workouts are optimal for burning body fat.

 - We all have days when we don’t feel like going so hard.
 Low impact workouts are the perfect motivation for those days.
 As long as you’re doing something you’ll benefit from any kind of movement.

 - Low Impact causes less physical and mental stress on the body.
-The high impact can sometimes have the opposite effect and raise your stress levels, but the low impact can reduce the cortisol levels which is key in every health and fitness goal.
+The high impact can sometimes have the opposite effect and raise your stress levels, but low impact can reduce cortisol levels which are key to every health and fitness goal.

 Low impact workouts have amazing benefits without as much sweat.
-It’s the perfect way to get your body moving on those days when you’re not feeling 100% or need recovery time.
+It’s the perfect way to get your body moving on those days that you’re not feeling 100% or need recovery time.